The Big Easy

 Famous for Mardi Gras festivities, Bourbon Street is among the most famous avenues in America.
 But beyond the iron-railed balconies filled with party-goers, you’ll find sprawling, shady oak trees and communities bonded by food and fellowship.
 Following Hurricane Katrina in 2005, the city was left devastated.
 After years of funding from aid organizations and the hard work of local New Orleanians, the city is still rebuilding.
 Its culture, humanity, and heritage has not suffered, but rather grown stronger throughout.
 There is a true sense of identity in New Orleans, and we would love to share that with you.

-If it's your first time visiting the Big Easy, join us for our New Orleans Bike Tour.
+If it’s your first time visiting the Big Easy, join us for our New Orleans Bike Tour.
 This is a great way to get oriented with the city and see all the highlights.
 For a more comprehensive visit, you can check out our French Quarter and Garden District Bike Tour, which highlights the two most famous neighborhoods in the city.
-An for a peek at New Orleans famous gravesites, join us for our Garden District and Cemetery bike Tour, where we'll venture into one of the most famous and beautiful cemeteries in town.
+And for a peek at New Orleans famous gravesites, join us for our Garden District and Cemetery Bike Tour, where we’ll venture into one of the most famous and beautiful cemeteries in town.
 You are sure to come away with a stronger appreciation for the tight-knit community that is New Orleans.

 Jazz & Jambalaya